hypo69/hypo/docs/consultant/gemini/en/credentials.md

     """
     Program settings class.

-    This class acts as a singleton to store project settings and configuration.
+    A singleton class that stores the project's settings and credentials.
     """

     class Config: